VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/README.md

 ## Slides for Day 1:

-Slides for Day 1 can be found here: TODO
+Slides for Day 1 will be posted here after Day 1: TODO

 If you run into any issues or have any questions/concerns feel free to shoot me an email: aklie@ucsd.edu